 An eligible business can apply for a PPP loan up to the greater of: (1) 2.5 times its average monthly "payroll costs;" or (2) \$10.0 million.
-Average monthly payroll costs would be determined during the 12-month period before the date the PPP loan is made.
+The Interim Final Rule provides that average monthly payroll costs would be determined during the 12-month period before the date the PPP loan is made.
 However, the PPP Borrower Application Form (SBA Form 2483, available here) (the "Borrower Application Form") provides alternative time periods to determine average monthly payroll costs for existing, new and seasonal businesses.
 Notwithstanding such inconsistency, the Treasury FAQ confirmed that following the instructions in the Borrower Application Form to calculate payroll costs is appropriate.

-Payroll costs for the maximum PPP loan calculation ("Payroll Costs") include: (1) salary, wages, commissions or tips, up to \$100,000 on an annualized basis for each employee; (2) for individuals with self-employment income, their 2019 net profit amount as reported on their IRS Form 1040, Schedule C for 2019 ("2019 net profit"); (3) employee benefits, including paid time off, allowance for separation or dismissal, health insurance premiums and retirement benefits; and (4) state and local taxes assessed on compensation (excluding federal employment taxes, such as the employer and employee-portion of FICA taxes, imposed or withheld between February 15, 2020 and June 30, 2020).
-Only the employee-side federal payroll taxes should be considered Payroll Costs during the applicable time period.
+Payroll costs for the maximum PPP loan calculation ("Payroll Costs") include: (1) salary, wages, commissions or tips, up to \$100,000 on an annualized basis for each employee); (2) employee benefits, including paid time off, allowance for separation or dismissal, health insurance premiums and retirement benefits; and (3) state and local taxes assessed on compensation (excluding federal employment taxes, such as the employer and employee-portion of FICA taxes, imposed or withheld between February 15, 2020 and June 30, 2020).
+The Treasury FAQ clarifies that only the employee-side federal payroll taxes should be considered Payroll Costs during the applicable time period.
 Employer-side payroll taxes would be excluded.

 The applicant may not include amounts paid to independent contractors or sole proprietors in determining payroll costs since independent contractors and sole proprietors have the ability to apply for a PPP loan on their own.
-For sole proprietor or independent contractor applicants, Payroll Costs include their wages, commissions, income or net profit from self-employment, up to \$100,000 on an annualized basis.
+For sole proprietor or independent contractor applicants, Payroll Costs include their wages, commissions, income or net earnings from self-employment, up to \$100,000 on an annualized basis.

-The Treasury FAQ confirms that the exclusion of compensation in excess of \$100,000 only applies to cash compensation, not to non-cash benefits, including (1) employer contributions to defined-benefit or defined-contribution retirement plans; (2) payment for provision of employee benefits consisting of group health care, including insurance premiums; and (3) payment of state and local taxes assessed on compensation of employees.
+The Treasury FAQ confirm that the exclusion of compensation in excess of \$100,000 only applies to cash compensation, not to non-cash benefits, including (1) employer contributions to defined-benefit or defined-contribution retirement plans; (2) payment for provision of employee benefits consisting of group health care, including insurance premiums; and (3) payment of state and local taxes assessed on compensation of employees.